Like a Fruitful Tree

 This segment begins with the repeated phrase, “for behold your enemies,” emphasizing Yahweh’s triumph as well as the triumph of all who trust in him to give them the victory.
 The imagery of verse 10 reminds us of the provision made for those who are under Yahweh’s care in Psalm 23: “You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows” (Ps.
 23:5).

 After recounting Yahweh’s personal blessings (vss.
 9-11), the psalmist broadens his focus to include all who are righteous (vss.
 12-15).
 He uses the familiar figure of a flourishing tree, planted in Yahweh’s house, producing fruit even in old age, as a way of describing how God blesses those who honor him.
-This should remind us of two other psalms that use the same tree imagery: Psalms 1:3 & 52:8.
+This should remind us of two other psalms that use similar imagery: Psalms 1:3 & 52:8.

 I. Yahweh will lift me up while bringing my enemies down.
 (9-11)